Novaversocl/Pokedex/README.md

 This challenge not only tested my technical skills but also my ability to creatively solve problems and create interactive experiences that captivate and delight users. 🚀
 If you're interested in learning more about this challenge or seeing it in action, feel free to contact me!

+   ## Instructions

+1. Enter the name of the Pokémon in the text field.
+2. Press the **Discover** button.
+3. Done!
+The Pokémon's information will appear on the screen.

 ## Project setup
 ```